abenamer-zz/chartbeat_mostpopular/README.md

 # Chartbeat Most Popular

 ## Introduction
 This module is designed to be used with Chartbeat.
 If you do not have a Chartbeat account, it will not work.
+Please configure the module first before you enable the Chartbeat - Most Popular block.
+It needs to be properly configured so that it can access the Chartbeat API.

 ## Requirements
 You need to get your Chartbeat API key at https://chartbeat.com/apikeys/